SonarSource/sonar-go/README.md

 Furthermore, there are files such as `package-info.java` and `module-info.java` that spotless ignores.
 Also the Go source files are not handled.
 For those files use a manual script like below to update the license:
     `find . -type f -name "*.go" -exec sed -i '' 's/2018-2023/2018-2024/' "{}" \;`

+## License

+Copyright 2012-2024 SonarSource.

+SonarQube analyzers released after November 29, 2024, including patch fixes for prior versions, are published under the [Sonar Source-Available License Version 1 (SSALv1)](LICENSE.txt).

+See individual files for details that specify the license applicable to each file.
+Files subject to the SSALv1 will be noted in their headers.